sclaus2/CutCells/README.md

 For the python interface, CutCells requires [`pybind11`](https://github.com/pybind/pybind11, install with [`python3 -m pip install pybind11`]).

 At runtime for the python examples, CutCells requires [`numpy`](https://numpy.org) and if visualizations of cuts are required [`pyvista`](https://pyvista.org/).

+The library contains python tests using `pytest` in `python/tests`.